 Perhaps the most important thing to get out of the way is that eBay doesn’t charge buyers.
 If all you plan to do is buy, then you don’t need to worry about surprise charges appearing on your credit card or hidden eBay fees.
 You only have to pay the seller.

 Fees to Sellers

 Don’t let that put you off of selling on eBay.
-Their unique monthly visitors blow away every other retail site except Amazon, and eBay fees are typically lower than Amazon fees.
+Their unique monthly visitors blow away every other retail site except Amazon and Walmart, and eBay fees are typically lower than Amazon fees.
 But the amount they skim off the top of every sale definitely adds up.

 eBay doesn’t just own eBay.
 They have made a long list of acquisitions and regularly buy other companies.